-Compensation in controversial 'confidentiality' case Wisconsin therapist malpractice lawsuit nets $1 million dollar settlement amount
+Compensation in controversial 'confidentiality' case Sussex therapist malpractice lawsuit nets $1 million settlement amount

 How long do you have to file a wrongful death claim in Wisconsin?